sociomantic-tsunami/microbe/README.rst

 Microbe (µ) - a javascript library

-Microbe is a javascript library to aid in DOM manipulation as well as facilitating events, object observation, and data binding, the goal being to write an efficent library in ES6 to be ready for the future.
-Due to the nature of it's development, Microbe is only using ES6 functionality that can be shimmed.
+Microbe is a javascript library to aid in DOM manipulation as well as facilitating events, object observation, and data binding.

+The next goal being to convert the library to ES6 to be ready for the future.

 Microbe aims to be somewhat general and expandable.
 It's separated into several categories: